govuk-one-login/fraud-rpt/README.md

 }
 ```

-The Security Event Token format extends the JSON Web Token (JWT) format which describes claims.
-The claims in a Security Event Token are described in [RFC8417](https://datatracker.ietf.org/doc/html/rfc8417) and describe the security event that has taken place, the issuer, the subject and the intended audience of the event.
+The SET format extends the JSON Web Token (JWT) format which describes claims.
+The claims in a SET are described in [RFC8417](https://datatracker.ietf.org/doc/html/rfc8417) and describe the security event that has taken place, the issuer, the subject and the intended audience of the event.

 A JWT can be represented as: